 4. Use technology:

 One big reason that due diligence systems fail to prevent scandals is that there is no standardised process across organisations, much less sectors.
 In an industry that is dependent on manual processes, there is no guarantee of a high standard of quality.
-Every individual who conducts due diligence research will have a different way of doing it, and differing levels of experience, and tenacity.
+Every individual who conducts due diligence research with Donor research tools will have a different way of doing it, and differing levels of experience, and tenacity.

 If you are going to conduct robust due diligence early, quickly, and regularly, you need the help of technology to automate the bulk of the technical and resource-consuming elements of that process.
 Consider solutions that are able to deliver: